miller-28/luminara/README.md

 # 🌌 Luminara

 **Luminara** is a tiny, extensible HTTP client built on top of [ofetch](https://github.com/unjs/ofetch).
-It works seamlessly in both **React (browser)** and **Node.js** environments, providing a minimal yet powerful foundation for data fetching — with built-in plugin support for retries, debouncing, interceptors, and more.
+It works with **React (browser)**, providing a minimal yet powerful foundation for data fetching — with built-in plugin support for retries, debouncing, interceptors, and more.

 ---

 ## ✨ Features

-- 🌍 Universal — works in Browser, Node.js, and Serverless environments
 - ⚡ Based on modern native `fetch` (via `ofetch`)
 - 🔌 Plugin architecture (add retries, interceptors, rate-limiters, etc.)
 - 💎 Tiny footprint (~1KB + ofetch)